EagleScoutDev/EagleScout/supabase/functions/register-team-email-trigger/README.md

 6. Select the register-team-email-trigger as the trigger
 7. Click the dropdown next to "Add a new header", select "Auth header with service key"
 8. Click "Create Webhook"

+## Setting up Environment Variables

+The following environment variables must be set up in Supabase's Secret manager:

+SMTP_USERNAME: The username to the SMTP account

+SMTP_PASSWORD: The password to the SMTP account

+EMAILS: A comma seperated list of emails to send the info to